|

 2003)

-Birth defects:
+Birth

-"Birth defects
+"Birth

-we've made great strides in recent years, the causes of
+mortality.
+While we've made great strides in recent

-over 70 percent of birth defects remain unknown.
-The
+years, the causes of over 70 percent of birth defects

-collective habilitation costs for these children surpass
+remain unknown.
+The collective habilitation costs for

-$1 billion dollars annually, a cost that pales to
+these children surpass $1 billion dollars annually, a

-insignificance when compared to the physical and
+cost that pales to insignificance when compared to the

-affected children and their families.
+on the affected children and their families.
 Despite

 unprecedented strides in molecular genetics, brought